-This post aims to share with you my top tips for visiting Haleakala National Park on Maui to help you plan ahead for your trip.
+This post aims to share with you my top tips for visiting Haleakala National Park in Maui to help you plan ahead for your trip.

 Where is Haleakala National Park?

-Haleakala National Park is located on Maui, one of the Hawaiian Islands and the nearest city is Pukalani.
-It is located on the southeastern part of Maui but the volcano is visible from almost everywhere on the island!
+Haleakala National Park is located on Maui, one of the Hawaiian Islands, and the nearest city is Pukalani.
+It is located in the southeastern part of Maui, but the volcano is visible almost everywhere on the island!

 History of Haleakala National Park

-The area was designated a national park back in 1976, although it was originally part of the Hawaii National Park since 1916.
+The area was designated a national park back in 1976, although it has been part of the Hawaii National Park system since 1916.